ecell-woxsen/ecell_report/README.md

 Assigned department or selected department draft is created or reused
   |
   v
-Editor autosaves section data and attachments
+Editor autosaves section data and attachments; pending/delayed tasks can be carried forward from prior week
   |
   v
 Report manager submits